 6. 20 percent of LPS students are open enrolled.
 That is the highest percentage of any school district our size or larger along the Front Range.

 9. LPS leads the rest of the country in 21st century learning.
-More than 14,000 computers, laptops, and netbooks are in use by students and staff in LPS.
+More than 15,000 computers, laptops, and netbooks are in use by students and staff in LPS.
 LPS offers one-to-one computing learning environments in all 5th grades and in all language arts classes Grades 6 through 10.
 LPS teachers are known internationally for their use of instructional technology.
+LPS students consistently win state and national competitions in Science, Technology, Engineering, and Math (STEM).

 10. LPS teachers are caring professionals who devote their time and talent to helping each and every student achieve to his or her highest potential.
 LPS teachers average 12 years of experience, and 64 percent have masters degrees or above.